Shampra/EvernoteToAnytype/README.md

     - with some parameter to execute with CLI (command line)
     - directly to open the GUI (graphic interface)

-- **With GUI**
-    - drop your enex file(s) to convert (or a folder with them inside) or select them with the button
+- **With GUI**,  drop your enex file(s) to convert (or a folder with them inside) or select them with the button and click to **Convert**
     - clic to Convert

-- **With CLI**, you must provide parameters
+- **With CLI**, you must provide parameters at least**"--enex_sources"** with one or more folder/file

+**GUI and CLI provides options.** you can use them with options to be set on the interface or via these command-line parameters :
-    - "--enex_sources", mandatory : one or more folder/file
+- **--enex_sources**, mandatory : add folders or enex files to convert
-    - "--debug", optional : enables creation of a debug file
+- **--debug**, optional : enables creation of a debug file *By default*, no debug files are created
-    - "--nozip", optional : deactivates the creation of a zip file with the result, so you'll have a directory with all the json files
+- **--nozip**, optional : deactivates the creation of a zip file with the result, so you'll have a directory with all the json files
+*By default*, it create a zip
+- **--pwd PASSWORD**, optional : set a global password for your encrypted notes.
+It will be used to decipher encrypted notes.
+If it is not correct, the note will not be decrypted (if the ask_pwd option is enabled, you will be asked for another password).
+- **--ask_pwd**, optional : for each encrypted notes, a password will be requested (in CLI or GUI depending on your use).
+If a global password is also defined, it will be used first.
+If the password entered is incorrect, the note will not be decrypted.
+*By default*, no password is requested and no note is decrypted.

+Other parameters are used for development testing only.

 A _Converted_files zip is created in the folder of your enex files, containing the converted files.
 Import them into Anytype.